 Today head back up the Kenai Peninsula to Seward, 170 miles away.
 Seward is a beautiful coastal city nestled between the Kenai Mountains and Resurrection Bay.
 It is also the Gateway to Kenai Fjords National Park.
-This stunning national park is best viewed on a boat tour, and we recommend Major Marine Tours.
+This stunning national park is best viewed on a boat tour, and we recommend Major Marine Tours and Kenai Fjord Tours.
 Seward is also a great place to explore a stunning Alaskan Glacier.
 You can drive right to Exit Glacier and find many hikes in the area with great views of the glacier.
 It’s also possible to hire a private company to take you for a hike on the glacier.

 On the final day of your one week bear viewing vacation head back to Anchorage.
 Stopping at Alyeska Resort in Girdwood is a great way to end your vacation.
 You can take the Alyeska Tram to the top of the mountain where you can spot 7 glaciers from your vantage point.
 You can also dine at the top of the mountain at the award winning Seven Glaciers restaurant.

 Post Cruise: One Week Itinerary for Cruises ending in Seward

 Take your first day after your cruise to explore the charming city of Seward.
 If you’re ready to get back on the water, a day tour by boat is the best way to explore Kenai Fjords National Park.
 If you prefer to stay on land, you can get up close to Alaska’s marine wildlife at the Alaska SeaLife Center.
 This is the only aquarium and research facility in Alaska and great fun for the family.
 You can also visit the only part of the Kenai Fjords National Park accessible by road at Exit Glacier.